ibrod83/javascript-binary-converter/README.md

 javascript-binary-converter is a simple utility to convert various binary data objects in Javascript, like Blob, File, TypedArray and others.
+It also provides conversion abilities from various notations(binary,hex,decimal,"bytes") to others.

  Works both in the browser and in Node.js(with limitations).
-It also provides conversion abilities of from various notations(binary,hex,decimal) to others.

 If you encounter any bugs or have a question, please don't hesitate to open an issue.